The 5 Best Burgers in Nashville, TN

 Yes, the meat is incredible.
 Yes, they have amazing fries.
 But for me, The Pharmacy burger experience is all about the buns they use, which are made fresh daily.
 Think of it this way: If music is about the space between the notes, then a great burger is about the space around the meat.
 And they do that part beautifully.

 I don’t have a specific burger recommendation; just go there and choose one.
 I promise you’ll be thrilled.
 (Burgers range from $8.50-12.00)

 You wouldn’t think a coffee shop would be a great place to have a burger.
 But Fido in Nashville’s historic Hillsboro Village never fails.
 Again, like all of these, they use quality beef (and lamb in this one!) and ingredients.
 But I think the difference for me is the fig aioli they put on top of it.
 Sounds strange, I know; however, it’s a delicious digression from the norm.
 (The Local Burger $13)

 5. Whiskey Kitchen

 Whiskey Kitchen has ridden the roller coaster of cool the past six years.
 When it opened, it was one of the first places of its kind, and everyone hung out there.
 Then more places like it opened and it wasn’t so cool anymore; in fact, it became the kind of place you judged people for visiting.
 Now, though, it’s kind of cool again, partially for sentimental reasons (“This is where we used to get crazy in ‘10.”) and partially because their burger is still INCREDIBLE.
-So, try it.
-The Kayne Prime Burger ($10.75).
-You won’t be disappointed.
+So, try it - you won’t be disappointed.
+The Kayne Prime Burger ($11.75).